Frequently Asked Questions

 You, the student, might want to keep in mind that your Authorized User(s) will have access to information that is located on your My Bursar Account page i.e. your account balance, your payment plan, your recent payments, your eBills, and saved banking or credit card information.
 Your Authorized User(s) will have the ability to make online payments to your bursar account through an electronic check (eCheck) or credit card.
 For more information on how to make payments on your bursar account, see the Frequently Asked Question: How do I make a payment on my bursar account?

-Okay, back to the question at hand, I?m the student, how do I create an Authorized User(s)?
+Okay, back to the question at hand, I'm the student, how do I create an Authorized User(s)?
 To do so, the student must login to the MyXU Portal, click on the Student Services tab along the top, look in the My Academic Records channel and click on the link called My Bursar Account.
 This will take the student to a screen that allows the student to, among other things, create an Authorized User(s).
-In the channel called Parent Pins, click on Add New.
+In the channel called Your Authorized Users, click on Add New.
 Enter the requested information.
 Once you submit the information, the Authorized User will receive an email.
 If the email doesn't arrive promptly, the intended recipient should check their spam or junk mail folder since the email comes from either DoNotReply or NoReply.
 Once the email is received, there are instructions for the Authorized User.

 A 1% interest charge will be assessed on the last business day of the month on any unpaid balance.
 Interest is only charged on the balance that remains on the account.
 If you participate in any payment plan, interest will be charged monthly on the total unpaid balance.
 You can avoid interest by paying the account balance in full by the due date of each monthly bill.
 Interest will not be assessed on new Fall semester charges or new Spring semester charges at the end of July and December respectively.
+Note: Beginning with the Fall 2014 semester, our billing cycle and therefore the date we assess interest will change.
+We will publish eBills on the 15th of each month or the last business day prior to the 15th if it lands on a weekend or holiday.
+As a result, interest will be assessed on the 14th of each month or the last business day prior to the 14th if it lands on a weekend or holiday.

 Registered students are automatically set up to receive their eBill notification.
 However, students will need to check their Xavier University email account for the email notification telling them that an eBill is ready to be viewed.